 The Rising Sun Mfg Co.

 The Rising Sun Mfg Co. uses classic sewing techniques and an intensive, detail-oriented research process to set their jeans apart from the field.
-They started in 2004 and have been producing high quality jeans ever since.
-We really like their Bloke jean, which is a nice mid-rise style that is super comfortable and even has a twill-lined back pocket.
+They started in 2004 in Los Angeles, CA and have been producing high quality jeans ever since.
+We really like their Blacksmith jean, which is a nice mid-rise style that is super comfortable and even has a pretty unique look to it.

 Recap: Best Jeans Made in the USA